Spinal Injury Solicitors

 Call 0345 872 6666

 If you have suffered a spinal cord injury at work, at home or involving a motor vehicle following an accident that wasn't your fault, you could be entitled to a significant amount of compensation.
-JMW Solicitors has the experience needed to help you get the help you need and deserve.
+JMW Solicitors has the experience and skill to help you get the spinal cord injury compensation you need and deserve.

-A serious spinal cord injury may require you to have long-term needs, including comprehensive care, which will be costly.
-Over the years, we have secured hundreds of millions of pounds worth of spinal cord injury claims for people with all kinds of serious spinal cord injuries and life-changing breaks and fractures.
+A serious spinal cord injury may come with long-term needs, including comprehensive care, which will be costly.
+Over the years, we have secured hundreds of millions of pounds worth of spinal cord injury compensation for people with all kinds of serious spinal cord injuries and life-changing breaks and fractures.

 We understand and work with our charity partners to support you and your family after this catastrophic injury.
-We will seek specialist rehabilitation and private medical treatment where possible to help you achieve the best medical outcome, and for you to live in suitable accommodation with the right care and support for you and your loved ones.
-We will help you with work, study or vocational activities, and to live the most fulfilled life long-term.
+JMW will seek specialist rehabilitation and private medical treatment where possible to help you achieve the best medical outcome, and for you to live in suitable accommodation with the right care and support for you and your loved ones.
+We will help you with work, study or vocational activities, and to live the most fulfilled life long-term with financial support from a spinal cord injury claim.

 Speak to our professional spinal cord injury solicitors about your injuries and how we can help ease the financial blow of dealing with life after an accident.
 Call us now on 0345 872 6666, or fill in our online contact form and we will be in touch.